 Unfortunately, you cant, BUT I have a way for you to make it nice and crispy if you choose to!!!!
-The reason that it doesn’t is that the slow cooker cooks with hot moisture/steam and so the skin doesn’t get a chance to dry out and crisp up.
-The way to achieve that yummy crispy skin is to carefully remove the chicken from the crockpot and transfer onto a baking sheet.
+The reason that it doesn’t is that the slow cooker cooks with hot moist air/steam and so the skin doesn’t get a chance to dry out and crisp up.
+The way to achieve that yummy crispy skin is to carefully remove the chicken from the crockpot and transfer it onto a baking sheet.

-There are some appliances like the Ninja Foodi which will pressure cook AND crisp up the skin all in the same pot, like with this Roasted Chicken in the Ninja Foodi recipe.
 But I’ve crisped up the skin MANY times simply under the broiler in the oven after the chicken is cooked in the crockpot.

 What Can I Serve Along Side This Roasted Chicken?